 Your iPhone, iPad, or iPod touch might reboot itself once or twice as the installation process starts finishing up, but don’t be alarmed.
 This is perfectly normal and your device will boot up normally once the installation finishes.

 We also recommend testing your core apps and services to make sure they’re working normally.
 Major updates have a tendency to break some apps so you’ll want to poke around make sure they’re good.
-You might need to install an iOS 12 support update or two.
+You might need to install an iOS 12 support update.